 Having these duplicate sites will negatively affect your click-through ratio, authority, and conversion rates.

-Use Google’s Search Console’s Performance report to check which pages are competing for the same keywords then filter which pages use the same same in their URL and how many pages are ranking for those same keywords.
+Use Google’s Search Console’s Performance report to check which pages are competing for the same keywords then filter which pages use the same in their URL and how many pages are ranking for those same keywords.

 Duplicate sites also include subdomains as well.
 An example of a subdomain is having blog.yourwebsite.com while having yourwebsite.com as your main.